I love to customize my iPhone and other iDevices. So I’m really excited about creating my new iPhone widgets Search screen.

 - 6 Cool Changes for 3D Touch iPhones and iDevices

 - 8 The Return of the Native

 Snapshots Into Our Digital Lives

 Our iPhones and iDevices are finally catching up to our device behavior.
 With iOS 10, our iDevices move away from launching apps to using widgets for a lot of routine things like checking our calendars or getting weather forecasts.
-Widgets give us information we need right at our fingertips, literally.
+Widgets give us the information we need right at our fingertips, literally.

 And that is the real beauty of the iPhone widgets Search screen in iOS 10 +.

-That said, it will take all of us some time to get used to this new feature as we learn how to fully utilize this and how it streamlines our digital lives.
+That said, it will take all of us some time to get used to this new feature as we learn how to utilize this fully and how it streamlines our digital lives.